jci-public/numerics/README.md

 ### Configuration
 Defining units can be tedious given how many alternate spellings units may have (one of the reasons for this implementation).
-Considering the subsequent snippet of the default json we can see three main configuration
+Considering the subsequent snippet of the default JSON we can see three main configuration
 options: prefixes, base units, and units (expressions).

 This configuration can be changed at any time (thread safely) at runtime by using the subsequent snippet.
-Note that the subsequent json deserializes directly into the UnitOfMeasure.Options object as well.
+Note that the subsequent JSON deserializes directly into the UnitOfMeasure.Options object as well.
 By default, the implementation loads the units.json present in this repository at static construction.

 ```csharp